LTServers/ltservers-docker-api/README.md

 # ltservers-docker-api
-LTServer's API to speak with docker
+LTServer's API to speak with docker & gmod rcon